Breakthrough/PySceneDetect/manual/api.rst

     scene_list = detect('my_video.mp4', ContentDetector())
     split_video_ffmpeg('my_video.mp4', scene_list)

 This is just a small snippet of what PySceneDetect offers.
 The library is very modular, and can integrate with most application workflows easily.

-In the next example, we show how the various library components can be used to create a more customizable scene cut/shot detection pipeline.
-In addition, demonstrations of common use cases can be found in the `tests/test_api.py <https://github.com/Breakthrough/PySceneDetect/blob/v0.6/tests/test_api.py>`_ file.
+In the next example, we show how the library components can be used to create a more customizable scene cut/shot detection pipeline.
+Additional demonstrations/recipes can be found in the `tests/test_api.py <https://github.com/Breakthrough/PySceneDetect/blob/v0.6/tests/test_api.py>`_ file.

 .. _scenedetect-detailed_example: